gaetbout/StarkWhaleAlert/README.md

 analyse is there to help and analyse a token to find out what would be the best lower bound Strict minimum to work with

+## TODO

+- Could make a better way to store token list with check that all is valid